Charancherry-code/Accredian-Assessment/README.md

 This project is deployed on Vercel:

-1. Push code to GitHub
-2. Import project in Vercel
-3. Deploy with default settings

 The build output is optimized for production with Next.js automatic optimizations.

 ## 📄 License